maks-ymilian/scythe/README.md

 - A simple type system, including integer, boolean, pointer, array, and struct types
 - Better control flow, including return, break, and continue statements
 - For loops
-- Variable declaration is enforced before use
+- Enforcing variable declaration before use
 - Nested functions

-- Access to all built in JSFX functions
-- Full GFX support
-- Can be used with libraries written in JSFX
+Scythe provides access to all built-in JSFX functions, meaning it has full GFX support.
+It can also be used with libraries written in JSFX.

 # Example
 An audio buffer with adjustable play speed, written in Scythe: